 • Dehydroepiandrosterone (DHEA; Prasterone)

-• Low-dose vaginal estrogen or DHEA and a history breast or uterine cancer…
+• Low-dose vaginal estrogen or DHEA may be options for women with a history breast or uterine cancer…

 • Systemic Estrogen Therapy